 The dedicated legal team of Caputo & Mariotti

-Why Divorce Lawyers In Pittston Are Important To Have
+Why A Divorce Attorney Is Important To Have

-If you are ready to break ties with your partner, chances are you want it done and you want it done fast.
-Maybe you don’t want to spend the money on an attorney and are considering another, cheaper option -- the “do it yourself” divorce.
+If you and your spouse are planning to divorce, chances are you want it done as quickly as possible.
+Maybe you don’t want to spend the money on an attorney and are considering another cheaper option -- the “do it yourself” divorce.

 In Pennsylvania, you can handle your own divorce case without the need for an attorney.
 All you and your spouse will need to do is fill out the divorce petition, file the papers with the court, and pay the fee.
-Once the papers are file, the judge will review and your divorce will be complete.
-That simple, correct?
+Once the papers are filed, the judge will review and your divorce will be complete.

-Not so fast!
-In fact, DIY divorce can easily end in chaos, especially if you never had to handle a legal filing before.
-If you and your partner own property, have children, or have a prenuptial agreement, there are bound to be a number of little details that need to be worked out prior to the filing of the paperwork.
-Who will keep custody of the children?
-Who gets the house?
-Will alimony payments be involved?
+Despite what you may think, DIY divorce can easily end in chaos, especially if you and your partner own property, have children, or have a prenuptial agreement.
+There are bound to be a number of little details that need to be worked out prior to the filing of the paperwork.

-This is why it’s so important to speak with a divorce attorney in Pittston, PA.
-They will make sure every detail is accounted for, that the paperwork is filled out correctly, and a plan is put in place for child support, custody, and visitation rights.
+This is why it’s so important to speak with the Pittston divorce lawyers at Caputo & Mariotti.
+We will make sure every detail is accounted for, the paperwork is filled out correctly, and a plan is put in place for child support, custody, and visitation rights.

-When both members of the couple agree their marriage can’t be repaired and is permanently broken.
-This is usually an amicable separation where there wasn't a specific occurrence to cause the end of the marriage.
+When both members of the couple agree their marriage can’t be repaired and is permanently broken, a no-fault divorce can take place.
+No-fault divorce is usually an amicable separation where there wasn't a specific occurrence to cause the end of the marriage.

 To be eligible for a no-fault divorce, you and your spouse must have been separated for a minimum of two years before filing your petition or both parties must consent to the divorce.
 Then there is a mandatory 90-day waiting period following the filing of the complaint before the judge grants your petition for divorce.
 The waiting period gives both parties time to comply with the requirements of the divorce.